 We compared how much money you can save by getting a rideshare certain times of the day.
 The ride options in the morning were limited, which is why we have them in the evening despite having other options available.

 |Lyft||7 a.m.
 Wednesday||6:25 p.m.
 Wednesday||Savings|

 Now, let’s get to those not so obvious savings for Uber and Lyft…

-2. Compare Uber prices with What’s the Fare.
+2. Compare Uber & Lyft prices with Ride Guru.

 It really works.
 If you don’t have it already, download the Google Maps app (Android and iOS) — then you can find the destination you want to get to, and under the transportation tabs, choose the icon of a guy with a bag and his arm up.